 I signed up with Fundaztic back when P2P lending was still pretty new in Malaysia.
 They went live in July 2017 and needless to say I promptly signed up to test it out.

 What is Fundaztic?

 Fundaztic is one the 6 companies granted license by Securities Commission of Malaysia to conduct peer-to-peer (P2P) lending and financing in the country.
-They aim to achieve funding goal of RM40 million in their first year of operation, and made their debut with 5 investment notes available for investors with total funding amount of RM530k.

 The company is founded by former executives in the banking industry and a lawyer with a combined 50 years of experience in finance, law and technology, with a startup capital of RM5 million.